rtmigo/vien_py/README.md

 - `module.py` must be located somewhere inside the `/abc/myProject`
 - parent subdirectories such as `pkg` and `sub` must be importable, i.e. must contain `__init__.py`
-- the project directory will be inserted into `$PYTHONPATH` making the module visible
+- the project directory will be inserted into `$PYTHONPATH`, making `pkg.sub.module` resolvable from `/abc/myProject` to a file

 The project directory can be specified not only by the working directory, but also by the `-p` parameter.